Rene-007/atomicDDA/420_atomicDDA_stacking-faults/README.md

 ## Results

-A pair of Gold spheroids with [-3,4] stacking, a long axis of 20 nm, a short axis of 10 nm and a gap of 2 nm results in 43602 atoms and the following output:
+A pair of Gold spheroids with [-3,4] stacking, a long axis of 20&thinsp;nm, a short axis of 10&thinsp;nm and a gap of 2&thinsp;nm results in 43602 atoms and the following output:

     >> atomicDDA
     Building a spheroid pair with a size of 41.6nm x 9.9nm x 10.0nm consisting of 2386503